top of page

 Binocular Step Convergence

-Binocular step convergence refers to the coordinated movement of both eyes as they converge or move closer together to focus on a near object, allowing us to perceive depth and see things clearly up close.
+Binocular step convergence is the coordinated movement of both eyes to focus on a near object, enabling clear close-up vision and depth perception.

 Biocular Accommodative Facility